Unionville, Nevada

+History

 Now in Pershing County, Unionville was the original county seat for Humboldt County, serving in that capacity from its founding in July 1861 until the seat was relocated to Winnemucca in 1873.
 The big mining boom at Unionville occurred between 1863 and 1870.
 During that time, the population was reported to be as high as 1,500 persons.
 Mark Twain arrived in Unionville with the intention of prospecting for silver in 1862, describing the town as consisting of "eleven cabins and a liberty-pole".
 As is common in most mining communities, after the boom, the town experienced a decline soon afterwards.
 By 1870, it was discovered that there was little rich ore in the district.
 The decline was speeded by the completion of the Central Pacific Railroad through the Humboldt valley, and the establishment of Winnemucca as a major trading and shipping center.

 There is now no formal government as such in the hamlet of Unionville, which is unincorporated.
 Some abandoned buildings such as Twain's cabin and a one-room schoolhouse remain standing in various stages of disrepair, but there is no ongoing, active effort to preserve any of these.
 Unionville is frequently referred to as a ghost town.
 Just north of the town's limits is a cemetery, which may still be used for occasional burials.
 A few hundred yards farther into the county, there is a fork in the main road.
 Aerial photographs reveal a large cemented foundation upon which stand two large structures, along with two or three smaller structures of relatively recent vintage.
 These structures are Unionville's local garbage dumping grounds.